cgkineo/adapt-mathJax/README.md

 ```
 \\[f(x) = \\frac{1}{1+x}\\]
 ```
-* When directly editing JSON, remember that backslashes are escaped with an additional backslash `\`.
+* When directly editing in the authoring tool, backslashes do *not* have to escaped with an additional backslash `\`.
 * The Adapt loading screen is shown while MathJax is processing.

 ### Attributes